 Note: Most accounts use the default addressing solution of Private or Public IP addresses supplied by the Internet and Proxy APNs.
-Only if you have a Static or Custom IP address should you need to configure a custom APNs.
+You should only need to configure a custom APN if you have a Static or Custom IP address.

 The default APN is Internet.
 If you need a different APN, use ACEmanager to configure it.